-In more detail, CEME largely favours Full-Time over Part-Time contracts, with a division of 99% to 1% in 2022 - a pattern that shows considerable year-on-year stability.
-Most of the Company's personnel is permanently employed, confirming decidedly growing trend with respect to 2021: indeed, the percentage of permanent contracts increased by 1% compared to the previous year reaching a share of 72% of all contracts at Group level.
+In more detail, CEME largely favours Full-Time over Part-Time contracts, with a division of 99% to 1% in 2023 - a pattern that shows considerable year-on-year stability.

+Most of the Company's personnel is permanently employed, confirming decidedly growing trend with respect to 2022: indeed, the percentage of permanent contracts increased by 6% compared to the previous year reaching a share of 78% of all contracts at Group level.

-As for gender, in 2022 at Group level, the percentage of both female and male employees with permanent contracts increased as well as with temporary contracts, particularly the latter in China with an increase of temporary contracts of 68% compared to the previous year (and a decrease of temporary contracts in Italy).
+As for gender, in 2023 at Group level, the percentage of both female and male employees with permanent contracts decreased as well as with temporary contracts, particularly the latter in China with a decrease of temporary contracts of 35% compared to the previous year.